 One of the limiting factors for hybrid vehicles is the amount of heat that the battery releases during long use and rapid acceleration.
-This can cause the battery pack to overheat causing the battery to catch on fire.
-These fires can be extremely dangerous and are very hard to put out.
-Team 507 has been tasked with developing a concept that can efficiently cool a hybrid vehicle battery pack.
-The cooling method should cool the battery at least 5% more efficiently than the market benchmark without any substantial change in production costs.
-The design will be based on the Nissan Leaf battery pack but should be applicable to other hybrid vehicles battery packs as well.
+This can cause the battery pack to overheat resulting in decreased performance and risk of fire. .
+Team 507 has been tasked with developing a concept that can efficiently cool hybrid vehicle pouch cell modules.
+The cooling method should cool the module at least 5% more efficiently than the current industry standard without any substantial change in production costs.
+The design will be based on the Nissan Leaf battery module but should be applicable to other hybrid vehicles battery modules as well.